rodr0m4/minesweeper/README.md

 This code is very WIP, several features are missing:

 * Client Library
-* Revealing cells when a non-bomb tile is tapped.
 * Marking a Tile with a flag or a question mark.
 * A persistant implementation of Game
 * Time Tracking